natcap/invest.users-guide/source/coastal_protection.rst

    + You can also change the density of each vegetation type independently.
 The model will reduce the density of the habitat for the post-management action by the percentage provided.

-The following is a screenshot showing the section of the spreadsheet where the physical characteristics, pre- and post-management locations, and percent density reduction for vegetative habitats are populated.
+The following is a screenshot showing the section of the Excel table where the physical characteristics, pre- and post-management locations, and percent density reduction for vegetative habitats are populated.
 In the example shown, marshes are present for the shoreline (X=0) to 600 meters inland.
 The marsh footprint is unaffected by the management action but the density is reduced by 20%.
 There is also a seagrass bed present from 50 to 500m offshore.
 The post-managment location is reduced to between 50m and 400m offshore but the density is unchanged.

    .. figure 17